-In a nutshell, it is an unforgettable African overland experience for anyone young at heart, has an open-mind and a sense of adventure!
+In a nutshell, it is an unforgettable African overland experience for anyone young at heart, has an open mind and a sense of adventure!

 These are adventure tours perfect for people who enjoy camping and the outdoors.
-You get to experience the “real Africa” by camping out at night, sitting around the campfire, taking in beautiful scenery, visiting local shops and getting to know the locals.
+You get to experience the “real Africa” by camping out at night, sitting around the campfire, taking in the beautiful scenery, visiting local shops and getting to know the locals.

 All overland vehicles are custom built to endure the tough African roads and self-sufficient to carry everything you need for your overland tour; food, camping gear, tents, chairs, cutlery and the kitchen sink!